-The City will hold a public hearing regarding this proposal in front of the Housing and Community Development Commission on February 26, 2020.
+The City will hold-held a public hearing regarding this proposal in front of the Housing and Community Development Commission on February 26, 2020.
+Three comments were received and are included as an attachment to this application.
 A second public hearing will be held at City Hall on April 9, 2020 in City Council Chambers.
-The City will accommodate translation and interpretation for Spanish, Hmong, and other languages and for persons with disabilities if a request is made at least 72 hours in advance.
+The City will-offered accommodataccommodations by requeste and offered translation and interpretation for Spanish, and Hmong, and other languages and for persons with disabilities if a request is made at least 72 hours in advance.
 If the City cannot accommodate translation and interpretation, the City will make alternative opportunities available for non-English speaking persons and persons with disabilities to participate.